International reactions to the Euromaidan: States

 United States Secretary of State John Kerry issued a statement on the morning of 11 December during the clashes between police and protesters, saying "For weeks, we have called on President Yanukovych and his government to listen to the voices of his people who want peace, justice and a European future," Kerry said.
 "Instead, Ukraine's leaders appear tonight to have made a very different choice.
 We call for utmost restraint.
 Human life must be protected.
 Ukrainian authorities bear full responsibility for the security of the Ukrainian people.
 As church bells ring tonight amidst the smoke in the streets of Kyiv, the United States stands with the people of Ukraine.
 They deserve better."
+In December 2013, Victoria Nuland, the assistant secretary of state for European and Eurasian affairs, said in a speech to the US–Ukraine Foundation that the U.S. had invested over $5 billion on democratic skills and institutions, civic participation, and good governance in Ukraine since 1991, stating that these were preconditions for Ukraine to achieve its European aspirations.

-U.S. President Barack Obama said that America hopes that negotiations with Ukraine's officials and political opposition will lead to "some sort of democratic process that creates a government with greater legitimacy and unity."
-Following the success of the uprising, Assistant Secretary of State Victoria Nuland stated that the United States had "invested" $5 billion to bring about a "secure and prosperous and democratic Ukraine."
+U.S. President Barack Obama said in February 2014 that America hopes that negotiations with Ukraine's officials and political opposition will lead to "some sort of democratic process that creates a government with greater legitimacy and unity."

 Unofficial reactions

 Leaked US State Department phone call

-On 4 February 2014, a YouTube post revealed a phone conversation between Victoria Nuland, Assistant Secretary of State for European and Eurasian Affairs, and Geoffrey R. Pyatt, United States Ambassador to Ukraine, in which Nuland, referring to Vitali Klitschko as 'Klitsch' and Arseniy Yatsenyuk as 'Yats', stated "I don't think Klitsch should go into the government.
-I don't think it's necessary.
-I don't think it's a good idea...
-I think Yats is the guy... ."
-Nuland went on to state that Robert Serry and UN Secretary General Ban Ki-moon will be used to put pressure on Ukrainian leaders, including the opposition, to circumvent the EU, specifically Nuland exclaimed "and, you know, fuck the E.U."
+On 4 February 2014, a YouTube post revealed a phone conversation between Victoria Nuland, Assistant Secretary of State for European and Eurasian Affairs, and Geoffrey R. Pyatt, United States Ambassador to Ukraine, in which they discussed President Yanukovych's offer of cabinet positions to opposition leaders Vitali Klitschko and Arseniy Yatsenyuk.
+Nuland expressed frustration with the European Union during the call, saying "fuck the EU", and said that she wanted one of the opposition leaders to accept the offer, while saying the other was too inexperienced.
+Both later declined the offer.

 Fight in Georgian parliament

 In December 2013, a proposal of opposition deputy Giorgi Baramidze in the Parliament of Georgia "to encourage supporters of Ukraine's European integration with a special resolution and to condemn the violence on participants of peaceful rallies in Kiev" was met by counter demands by representatives of the parliamentary majority "that deputies of the former ruling party United National Movement should give a political assessment of forceful dispersals of the Georgian opposition rallies in Tbilisi in 2007 and 2011".
 The dispute between deputies escalated into a brawl, in which no one sustained serious injuries.
-On 21 February 2014, during President Giorgi Margvelashvili's annual address, the Georgian lawmakers observed a minute of silence to honor the victims of violence in Kyiv, with the Ukrainian flags on display on the desks of many members of the parliament.
+On 21 February 2014, during President Giorgi Margvelashvili's annual address, the Georgian lawmakers observed a minute of silence to honor the victims of violence in Kyiv, with Ukrainian flags on display on the desks of many members of parliament.